 You can set up a fully optimized, high-quality feed for Amazon in no time at all with WakeupData.
-We are experts in providing online retailers of all sizes with the capabilities to crawl, clean and bring out the very best in their product data feeds.
+We are experts in providing online retailers of all sizes with the capabilities to crawl, clean, split test (above) and bring out the very best in their product data feeds.

 Get in touch for more info or download our free e-book.